Tarbela

 Khalabat township is divided into four sectors: Sectors 1 and 2 are called Tarbela union; sectors 3 and 4 are called Khalabat union council.

 Nearby Tarbela Dam got its name from this Tarbela.

 Festival

-On 1st Baisakh (April 11), the Hindu residents in the vicinity and of the Hazara plain bathe in the Indus river.
-The assembly is religious and lasts two days.
+On 1st Baisakh (April 11), the Hindu residents in the vicinity and of the Hazara plain bathed in the Indus River.
+The assembly is religious and lasts for two days.